ROSHANXAVIER/ML-WITH-ROSHAN/README.md

 # ML-WITH-ROSHAN
 HANDS ON ML
-A run through over supervised and unsupervised learning
+a run through over supervised and unsupervised learning